-The International Hour is a new monthly webinar series organised by the RSA’s international community and networks.
+The International Hour is a webinar series organised by the RSA’s international community and networks.
 The series presents latest regional/urban research, developments and policies from around the world and offers a platform for discussion and exchange of ideas.

 The webinars are free to attend and open to all.
 Recordings of previous sessions will be made available in the RSA Lounge.